Houttuynia Cordata is all the rage in Korean skincare in 2023. Its claim to fame is delivering immaculate glass skin.

-Additionally, Houttuynia cordata’s antioxidant properties work against atopic dermatitis by healing the damaged skin barrier.
+Houttuynia Cordata’s antioxidant properties work against atopic dermatitis by healing the damaged skin barrier.

-Due to its anti-inflammatory and anti-bacterial properties, Houttuynia cordata is an excellent addition to acne-prone skin.
-And because of its anti-aging benefits, the plant is helpful to everyone (duh).
+Due to its anti-inflammatory and anti-bacterial properties, Houttuynia Cordata is an excellent addition to acne-prone skin.
+And because of its anti-aging benefits, the plant is fantastic for everyone (duh).

 They both are considered safe to use topically and do not have side effects.